Art meets science in the human coffee room

 “Civet coffee, produced through the digestive tract of the Asian palm civet, is a cruel practice.
 As a nocturnal and solitary mammal, civets suffer greatly from their enrolment in capitalist systems.

 Our research into human digested coffee has shown that civets may not be unique in their ability to alter the structural properties of coffee, and so even humans can produce similar results to the civet digestive system.
 These findings are crucial, not only in undermining the status of civet coffee as a luxury product based on its unique physical structure, but in producing what is now the world’s rarest and expensive cup of coffee, Harrie Liveart have reduced civet coffee’s exclusive status.”

 Whilst the exhibition has now come to a close, having received critical acclaim from art critics as "artistic research at it's best", the artists will continue to place the remaining 60g of Human Coffee for sale in 20g portions in the coming months.
-The transdisciplinary collaboration is also set to continue as the art-science team hope to run further chemical tests on the human coffee for a full analysis and comparison to civet coffee.
+The transdisciplinary collaboration is also set to continue as the art-science team plan to run further chemical tests on the human coffee for a full analysis and comparison to civet coffee.

 More information on the collaboration can be found on the project pages here.